 We recommend it, but taking leave from work is not a requirement.

 IOP is different than being in a hospital or residential program.
 You’ll be able to still live at home and continue your day-to-day routines while getting treatment.
-And since most group sessions take place in the evening, you may choose to keep working while going through IOP.
+And since the group sessions take place on three afternoons a week, you may choose to keep working part-time while going through IOP.

 However, most people find it helpful to take a break from the stresses of their job or school.
 That way they can better focus on their treatment.
 If you need to take leave for mental health reasons, we’re here to help take care of all necessary paperwork.